mkyleUD/Caviness-HPC-Intro/_episodes/02-filesystem.md

 questions:
 - "What are the available filesystems on Caviness?"
 - "What are the different filesystems used for?"
-- "How do you monitor your storage usuage?"
+- "How do you monitor your storage usage?"
 objectives:
 - "Understand where you should store your files."
 keypoints:
 - "Each user has 20GB of space in their home directories.  "
 - "Each workgroup has at least 1000GB of shared space in their work directory."
-- "Lustre filesystem Storge is a community share resource and has 210TB ofr usable space."
+- "Lustre filesystem storage is a community share resource and has 210TB ofr usable space."
 - "Source code and executables aren't permitted to be run or stored on the Lustre filesystem."
 ---

 There are three diffeent filesystems on the {{ site.host_name }} cluster.
 They are the parmanent, high performance and local filesytems.
 Each filesystem has different amounts of storage variable to users.
-There is also differences in how data backed up on the different filesystems and with the types of data that can be stored on them.
-With this in mind we will go into the the details of how and when you should use each of these different filesystems.
+There is also differences in how data is backed up on the different filesystems and with the types of data that can be stored on them.
+With this in mind we will go into the  details of how and when you should use each of these different filesystems.

 ## Permanent filesystem